On the symmetry of the electronic density in the three-electron parabolic quantum dot: Dalitz plots of the electronic density

 \section{Dalitz plots of the electronic density}

+According to (\ref{eq:se-2}) the total wave function $\Psi_t$ can be expressed as the product of the wave function $\Psi_{c.m}$ describing the motion of c.m. of three electrons and the wave function $\Psi$ describing the relative motion of electrons:

+The wave function $\Psi_{c.m.}$ has the same form as the wave function of a harmonic oscillator with the mass $3 m_e$.
+It is the internal wave function which is determined by the electronic correlations.
+Therefore, below only the electronic density $D= | \Psi (\vvr_1,\vvr_2)|^{2}$ is considered.

-The electronic density $D_{n} (\xi) = | \Psi_{n} (\xi)|^{2}$ in the three-electron quantum dot depends on three internal variables $\xi=(\xi_1, \xi_2,\xi_3)$.
-Thus, $D_{n}(\xi)$ is a surface in the four-dimensional space and as such cannot be visualized.
-However, if we fix one of the internal variables, say $\xi_1$, then the function $D_{n}(\xi_1=const, \xi_2, \xi_3)$ becomes a three-dimensional surface which can be depicted on a sheet of paper as a color intensity map.
-Since the hyperradius $R$ is independent of the particle exchange, it is convenient to visualize $D_{n}(\xi)$ as a series of 3d surfaces with variable values of $R=0, \ldots, R_{max}$.
+In the three-electron quantum dot the density $D$ depends on three internal variables $\xi=(\xi_1, \xi_2,\xi_3)$.
+Thus, $D(\xi)$ is a surface in the four-dimensional space and as such cannot be visualized.
+However, if we fix one of the internal variables, say $\xi_1$, then the function $D(\xi_1=const, \xi_2, \xi_3)$ becomes a three-dimensional surface which can be depicted on a sheet of paper as a color intensity map.
+Since the hyperradius $R$ is independent of the particle exchange, it is convenient to visualize $D (\xi)$ as a series of 3d surfaces with variable values of $R=0, \ldots, R_{max}$.
 Now the question is how to choose the two remaining internal variables to facilitate the features of the electronic density.
-Below we will use the two dimensionless internal coordinates similar to those of a Dalitz plot which was initially proposed to visualize the angular distributions of $K$ mesons in particle physics \cite{dalitz53:_plots}.
+Below we will use two dimensionless internal coordinates similar to those of a Dalitz plot.

 Conventional Dalitz plots are the diagrams which depict the angular distributions of linear momenta of three particles \cite{dalitz53:_plots,helm99:_h3_first}.
-The feature of the Dalitz plot is that each configuration of particle's momenta is represented as a point inside a circle so that the exchange of particles is equivalent to the rotation by the angle $(2/3)\pi$ with respect to the center of the plot which itself corresponds to the equilateral configuration when vectors of particle's momenta form an equal-side triangle.
+Originally, they were introduced to visualize the angular distributions of $K$ mesons in particle physics \cite{dalitz53:_plots}.
+On the Dalitz plot, each configuration of particle's momenta is represented by the point inside a circle so that the exchange of particles is equivalent to the rotation by the angle $(2/3)\pi$ with respect to the center of the plot which itself corresponds to the equilateral configuration when vectors of particle's momenta form an equal-side triangle.
 Points on the edge of the circle describe collinear configurations when particles fly apart along the same line.